orlamadden/personafy/README.md

 - Register and user login was adapted from this [repository](https://github.com/MiroslavSvec/DCD_lead/blob/master/app.py).
 - Logout user was adapted from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session#:~:text=There%20is%20no%20way%20to,session%20dictionary%20will%20get%20erased.&text=I%20use%20session%20like%20this%20with%20flask%2C%20it%20does%20work.).
-- Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session) (the respective links are on the Hot Tips page.)
+- Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session).

 ### Content

 - All page content on Personafy was written by me.
-- Content on the 'Hot Tips' page was directly taken from [NNGroup](https://www.nngroup.com/).
+- Content on the 'Hot Tips' page was directly taken from [NNGroup](https://www.nngroup.com/) (the respective links are on the Hot Tips page).

 ### Media